OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/assigning_variables/screencast/slides.md

 - Arithmetic works as you would expect
 - Brackets work as expected
 - `**` is exponentiation (not `^`)
+- You cannot make operations between any two variables
+  - e.g. "two" + 3 will return an error
+  - More on this in the lecture on scalar types

 </div>
 </div>